McHale Faculty Research Scholar

-Natalya Shnitser is an associate professor at Boston College Law School.
+Natalya Shnitser is an associate professor and a McHale Faculty Research Scholar at Boston College Law School.
 Her research focuses on retirement security in the United States, including the provision of retirement and healthcare benefits by private and public employers, the governance of multiple-employer plans, and the regulation of financial intermediaries.
 She teaches courses in corporations, employee benefits law, fiduciary obligations and the law, and regulation and markets.
 She has served as Chair of the AALS Section on Employee Benefits and Executive Compensation, and as the organizer of the Annual Conference on Employee Benefits and Social Insurance.

 Upon starting at Boston College Law School, Shnitser was named as the inaugural David and Pamela Donohue Assistant Professor in Business Law.
 Prior to joining the faculty, she was an associate research scholar in law and the John R. Raben/Sullivan & Cromwell Executive Director of the Yale Law School Center for the Study of Corporate Law.
 Prior to her time there, she was an associate in the New York office of Cleary Gottlieb Steen & Hamilton.